I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddser/ni-ntddser-ioctl_serenum_get_port_name.md

 <text></text>

 ### Status Block
-I/O Status block
 If the request is successful, the <b>Information</b> member is set to the size in bytes of the null-terminated Unicode string that is returned in the client's output buffer.

 The <b>Status</b> member is set to one of the following values:

-The request completed successfully.

-The output buffer is too small to hold the port name string.

-An error occurred when opening the registry key for the device or reading the <b>PortName</b> (or <b>Identifier)</b> entry value.

 ## Requirements